Google Pixel 6 might get a new Quick Phrase to silence incoming calls

 You might soon be able to silence your Google Pixel 6 through a new Quick Phrase.

-According to 9to5Google, Google app 13.34, currently available in beta, reveals code that shows Google might add “silence” as a Quick Phrase.
+According to 9to5Google, Google app version 13.34, which is currently available in beta, reveals code that shows Google might add “silence” as a Quick Phrase.
 The feature will likely let users silence the ring of an incoming call.

 As a recap, Google launched Quick Phrases through the Pixel 6.
 The feature allows users to skip the “Hey Google” hot word to “stop” or “snooze” alarms and timers or “answer” and “decline” calls.